nathanrpage97/lua-fort/README.md

 The `fort` module directly maps the API from c to lua with the `FT_*`/`ft_*` prefixes.

-## Wrapper Mapping

-The wrapper is designed to

 ## Differences from libfort

-- No UTF-8 support (on the list)
+- No UTF-8 support (on the roadmap)
 - No wchar support (Not needed for lua)
 - `ft_printf`/`ft_printf_ln` aren't used directly.
   - lua's string.format method is used to do formatting